jmhammond/mathsquirrel.com/content/posts/2024/03/planned-urcaf/index.md

 I had chaired the committee for four years (2016-2020), relocating it to the heart of campus and growing the event by 57%.
 It was my baby, and I wasn't going to let some administrative disfunction kill it.

 I called the lady who had initially been labeled co-chair, in order to ask her what has been done.
 She said, "I resigned.
 I resigned.
 I have nothing to do with it."
-She is a apparently an unhelpful human being.
+I was less than pleased with her as a person.

 Next I contacted the whole (remaining) committee, introduced myself, explained why it's important to host the event, and asked if they would vote me in.
 By the next day, I had the majority, and so I took over.